 Serve the sauce on top of cooked spaghetti with a handful of grated parmesan and some runner beans.

-20 year old who lives in the South East of England.
+South East of England.
 Family owns pets: dogs, cats, chickens, ducks, kune kune pigs (not for eating) and bees (that we never get any honey from).
 I am vegetarian because I have never liked the taste or texture of meat but my family do eat it so I will be including meat recipes on this blog.

 I work in our vegetable garden alongside my mum.
 Our dream is to be self-sufficient.
 I hope that this blog inspires, informs and is found interesting for any readers.
 I will be discussing anything to do with gardening, growing, working on the land and food, including recipes as I go along.
 Please feel free to ask any questions relating to the blog.